wp-plugins/planso-forms/readme.txt

 * Added option to choose from 3 different Datepicker Frameworks

 == Upgrade Notice ==

+= 1.7.8 =
+Fixed a bug that could prevent a form from showing correctly

 = 1.4.3 =
 Major improvements in the backend - all new drag-n-drop and field sorting methods